Éverton Ribeiro: Al-Ahli

-After being linked to Manchester United, Milan, Monaco and Real Madrid during the 2015 winter transfer window, Ribeiro moved to Al-Ahli Dubai on 2 February 2015 for a reported €15 million transfer fee.
+After being linked to Manchester United, Milan, Monaco and Real Madrid during the 2015 winter transfer window, Ribeiro moved to UAE Arabian Gulf League club Al-Ahli Dubai on 2 February 2015 for a reported €15 million transfer fee.

-Two days later, he made his debut in the seasons's UAE Arabian Gulf League, opening a 2–0 home win over Al-Sharjah from Luis Jiménez's assist, a minute after replacing Habib Fardan.
+Two days later, he made his debut in the 2014–15 Arabian Gulf League, opening a 2–0 home win over Al-Sharjah from Luis Jiménez's assist, a minute after replacing Habib Fardan.
 He won his first silverware with the club on 27 March, coming on as a substitute at the end of the Super Cup 1–0 win over Al Ain at the Mohammed Bin Zayed Stadium in Abu Dhabi.
 He finished the campaign with 3 goals in 12 league games.
-In the year's AFC Champions League, he struck 4 goals in 14 matches, including one in the semi-final second leg 4–3 aggregate victory over Al-Hilal; the team lost the continental final by one goal to Guangzhou Evergrande Taobao.
+In the 2015 AFC Champions League, he struck 4 goals in 14 matches, including one in the semi-final second leg 4–3 aggregate victory over Al-Hilal; the team lost the continental final by one goal to Guangzhou Evergrande Taobao.

 On 19 August 2015, in the first game of the new national season, Ribeiro scored twice – including a penalty kick – in an 8–1 home win over Al-Fujairah, and assisted compatriot Lima for two more.
 His team won the league, and Ribeiro told the media that the victory justified his surprise transfer to the team.

 Flamengo

 On 5 June 2017, an associate of Ribeiro said that he had rescinded his contract with Al Ahli in order to return to Brazilian football.
 Later that day he signed with Flamengo, who paid €6 million for 100% of his economic rights, under a contract that runs until 2021.

-On 13 December 2019 Ribeiro extended his contract with Flamengo until December 2023.
+On 13 December 2019, Ribeiro extended his contract with Flamengo until December 2023.

+Bahia

+On 6 January 2024, Ribeiro signed a two-year contract with Série A club Bahia.